Table of Contents

 Simply Static is the best static site generator for WordPress.
 With just one click, you can convert your existing dynamic WordPress website into a static site.
 From your static site, you’ll enjoy unmatched performance and security and have an easy time maintaining it.

-This plugin will generate static copies of your files (HTML, CSS, JavaScript, images, and other assets), which you can then store on a server.
+This plugin will generate static copies of your files (HTML, CSSCascading Style Sheet.
+It’s a language used for describing the look and formatting of a document written in HTML., JavaScriptA programming language used in web development to create interactive elements on a webpage., images, and other assets), which you can then store on a server.
 With no server-side processing or databases involved, users will experience a fast-loading website.

 But that’s not all that Simply Static does.
 Here are some benefits so you know what you’ll be getting with this powerful solution.